 Dean published an article in the Australian Innovation Magazine (2009) titled “Who is Your CIPO”.
 This article looks at the role of the Chief Intellectual Property Officer and the difference they could make to commercialisation of IP in Australia.
 Dean views that Commercialisation of IP is as much about managing people and their expectations as it is about technology, market and legal aspects.

-More recently since 2013, Dean is a contract Entrepreneur in Residence (EiR) for Universities and Innovation Organisations.
+Since 2012 Dean has been an Entrepreneur in Residence (EiR), at times by contract for Universities, Innovation Organisations and government (Fed/State).
 Dean scopes strategies and sets up an opportunity for the best possible chance of success, taking into account all points of view, or helps the new venture to pivot or fail.
 Dean thrives in a position where he can follow through and implement the strategy to create and shape the opportunity into a real project.

 As an EiR the three key experience areas that Dean has are:

 1) Startup founder, serial startup CEO for other founders